Why Do We Always Have to be the Best First?

 Psychology fascinates me (obvi - it's at the root of everything I do).
 It astounds me how deeply we hold thoughts and values and how strongly they influence our life without us even realizing.
 The schemas we use to categorize and understand our world are imperceptible until we become aware of them.
 Even then, we can notice but still not heed them - we can continue living life as we have without recognizing the underlying issues driving us.

-I think this as a lot to do with why I feel so burnt out at the moment.
 I can get caught up in the hustle to prove myself as worthy - as a business owner, writer, or person in general.
 I'm aware of this, but it doesn't stop the roots of these teachings from weaving their way into how my days play out.
 I don't want to judge myself or others for the work we are doing.
 We are all doing exactly what we are meant to in this moment.
 I want to celebrate the successes and learn from the misses, both mine and others, without tying it into my sense of worth.
 I want to shift from "me" to "we" and trust that there will still be room for me.
 There will still be abundance and happiness, even if I am not "first".